gchurch/ASP.NET-eShop/README.md

 ## Back-End

 - An ASP.NET Core back-end API.
-- A Clean Architecure is used to organize code.
+- A Clean Architecure based on https://github.com/ardalis/CleanArchitecture is used to organize the code.
 - An SQL Server used to store application data.
 - Entity Framework Core is used for data access.
 - LINQ is used to query data.